 Trakai Island Castle @ Lake Galve

-The castle has undergone structural enhancement but is a museum to some of Lithuania’s most interesting archaeological artifacts, religious objects and coins preserved from the excavation of the castle grounds.
-You can also see chain mail, medieval weapons, 19th-century embroidery and glassware, with animated knights talking on projection screen on the stone walls.
+The castle has undergone structural enhancement but is a museum to some of Lithuania’s most interesting archaeological artefacts, religious objects and coins preserved from the excavation of the castle grounds.
+You can also see chain mail, medieval weapons, 19th-century embroidery and glassware, with animated knights talking on a projection screen on the stone walls.

 A stained-glass featuring a knight on one of the castle many windows.

-The town around Lake Galve is also famous for its picturesque landscape while offering cityfolks a respite from hectic city life, with walks around the beautiful lakes or holiday homes by the lake.
+The town around Lake Galve is also famous for its picturesque landscape while offering city folks a respite from hectic city life, with walks around the beautiful lakes or holiday homes by the lake.

-Trakai is also known for the Karaimes (ethnic group speaking Turkic language), who have lived here since the 14th century and have preserved their traditions.
+Trakai is also known for the Karaimes (ethnic group speaking the Turkic language), who have lived here since the 14th century and have preserved their traditions.
 The national dishes (the most popular is Kibinai – a small pasty stuffed with minced meat, can be tasted at the Kybynlar, a restaurant serving traditional Karaite dishes, just a short walk from the lake entrance.

 Hill of Crosses @ Šiauliai

-To visit this venue, we took a 2 hour train journey to Šiauliai, in northern Lithuania.
+To visit this venue, we took a 2-hour train journey to Šiauliai, in northern Lithuania.
 The origin of the practice of leaving crosses on the hill is uncertain, but it is believed that the first crosses were placed on the former Domantai hill fort after the 1831 Uprising.

 To some visitors, the journey to the Hill of Crosses is like a pilgrimage.
 Over the generations, the venue has come to signify the peaceful and stoicism of Lithuanian Catholicism despite the threats it faced throughout history.